-Investment Properties - The estimates used when determining the fair value of investment properties are capitalization rates, discount rates and estimated future cash flows.
-The capitalization rate applied is reflective of the characteristics, location and market of each investment property.
-The future cash flows of each investment property are based on rental income from current leases and assumptions about occupancy rates and market rent from future leases reflecting current conditions, less future cash outflows relating to such current and future leases.
+Investment Properties - In applying the Trust's policy with respect to investment properties, estimates and assumptions are required to determine the valuation of investment properties under the fair value model.
+The estimates used when determining the fair value of investment properties are capitalization rates and stabilized net operating income.
 Management determines fair value utilizing financial information, external market data and capitalization rates provided by independent industry experts and in certain cases, third party appraisals, if any.
 For additional details, please refer to note 4 of these consolidated financial statements.